ethereum/web3.py/docs/contracts.rst

 .. py:attribute:: Contract.address

-    The hexidecimal encoded 20 byte address of the contract.
+    The hexadecimal encoded 20-byte address of the contract.
 May be ``None`` if not provided during factory creation.